emmajosefina/project-weather-app/README.md

 We orginized the project by using figma, and design the app following the design option 1.

-We still have the problem in mobile landscape were the data turns to "invalid data".

 ## View it live

 https://project-weather-app-foxes.netlify.app/